MicrosoftDocs/bot-docs/articles/deploy-bot-local-git.md

 ms.reviewer: rstand
 ROBOTS: Index, Follow
 ---
-# Deploy a bot to Azure from a local git repository
+# Deploy bots to Azure from a local git repository

 Azure allows continuous integration of your Git repository with your Azure deployment.
 With continuous integration, when you change and build your bot's code, the bot will automatically deploy to Azure.